Skip to main content

 ARHU Faculty Funds (For Faculty)

 • ARHU Advancement Grants: $5,000 will be awarded to TTK and PTK faculty for projects that lead to a faculty member’s professional advancement in their field and at UMD.
 Work proposed can be ongoing research projects or a new research project.
 Successful applications must demonstrate 1) how the project meets the faculty member’s professional advancement at UMD, and 2) how the work contributes to the faculty member’s discipline.
-Funds are intended to support summer salary or research expenses such as hiring assistants (note: you will be responsible for covering associated fringe with your award should you choose to use it to hire assistants), studio or rehearsal costs, participant incentives, archival research, and research travel.
+Funds are intended to support research expenses, e.g., hiring assistants (note: you will be responsible for covering associated fringe with your award should you choose to use it to hire assistants), studio or rehearsal costs, participant incentives, archival research, and research travel.
 Funds awarded will not support course releases or classroom-only projects; pedagogical projects must show a link to the faculty member’s scholarly advancement to be considered.
 Priority will be given to projects that advance promotion goals and/or tenure goals and to applicants who have not previously received an ARHU Advancement Grant.
-Recipients of an ARHU Advancement Grant to be used for summer salary will receive the grant as summer pay; please note fringe benefits will count toward the total awarded and taxes will be assessed on the $5,000 amount.
-Those who request the grant for research expenses will receive the award as a contribution to their individual departmental research account.
+Recipients of an ARHU Advancement Grant may elect to 1) receive the grant as summer salary support (note: fringe benefits will count toward the total awarded and taxes will be assessed on the $5,000 amount), or 2) receive the grant as a contribution to their individual research account as managed by their department.
 Please consult with your unit’s business manager with any questions about grant disbursement.

 • Grant Spending Justification (one page maximum): Provide a justification for how the advancement grant will be used; all project elements should be anticipated along with their associated costs.
 Please indicate how you will receive the Advancement Grant—as summer salary support or as a research fund contribution.
 Please work with your business manager to ensure included expenses are compliant with UMD policies and that any required fringe is included.
-While other sources of funding are not required to be competitive, be sure to include other sources of funding for the project, if known.
+Include other sources of funding for the project, if known.

-• Subvention Funds: Funds can cover costs required by a publisher that are assigned to faculty authors, such as reproduction of images and permissions.
+• Subvention Funds: Funds can cover costs required by a publisher that are assigned to faculty authors, such as reproduction of images and permissions or open access fees.
 Up to $2,000 may be requested.
 TTK and PTK are eligible to apply.
 Preference will be given to faculty preparing a product for academic promotion or tenure review.
-Applications must include: 1) a one-page statement of need for the subvention funding and the benefits to come as a result of the subvention funds; 2) a letter from the unit head confirming a match of the amount requested, and 3) a copy of the publisher contract.
-Subvention will not cover marketing and promotion related costs or open access publishing fees.
-See below for the UMD Libraries open access publishing fund.
+Applications must include: 1) a one-page statement of need for the subvention funding and the benefits to come as a result of the subvention funds; and 2) a copy of the publisher contract.
+Subvention will not cover marketing and promotion related costs.

 • Journal Editing Support: ARHU will award up to $5,000 in one-time support for a faculty member who is editing an academic/scholarly journal.
 The award is only for service as the editor/editor-in-chief of an academic journal.
 Service in other editorial capacities (e.g., associate editor, managing editor, special issue editor) is not eligible.
 Service as the editor of a book series is also not eligible.
 Proposals must include evidence of the applicant’s appointment as editor/editor-in-chief.
 Applications must include: 1) a two-page statement explaining the journal and its place/status within the discipline and explaining how editing the journal advances the applicant’s professional and academic goals; the statement should also indicate other sources of funding in support of the editorship.

 • Harmony Fellowships: Launched by Dean Stephanie Shonekan in Fall 2023, the Harmony Fellowship program is designed to cultivate ideas or projects that exemplify collaborative and interdisciplinary approaches to create solutions and forge new directions for the College of Arts and Humanities.
-Fellows will be awarded $2,000 (as individuals or two-person teams) to develop an idea that must be implementable and could be piloted in the 2025-2026 academic year.
-Applicants should send a two-page proposal outlining the idea they will be working on, the opportunity or solution it will be aimed at exploring, and its potential impact on ARHU students and/or the ARHU community.
-An itemized budget is not required.
+Teams of two Fellows, from different disciplines/fields, will be awarded $3,000 to develop an idea that must be implementable and could be piloted in the 2026-2027 academic year.
+Applicants should send a two-page proposal outlining the idea they will be working on, the opportunity or solution it will be aimed at exploring, and its potential impact on ARHU students or the ARHU community.

 Submission Process: All application materials should be single-spaced with one-inch margins and use a 12-point font.
-Applicants should combine all application documents into a single PDF file and submit electronically to the ARHU Application Portal (http://apply.arhu.umd.edu) by 5:00 p.m. on Friday, December 13, 2024.
+Applicants should combine all application documents into a single PDF file and submit electronically to https://go.umd.edu/ARHUFacultyFunds by 5 p.m. on Friday, October 31, 2025.
+Please note that the submission system has changed.

 Division of Research Funding (For Faculty)

-The mission of the Division of Research at the University of Maryland is to support and advance the impact, scale, and visibility of the campus research enterprise; to develop and implement research policy; and to ensure compliance with federal, state and university policies and regulations.
-The Division of Research offers several Internal Funding opportunities including Independent Scholarship, Research and Creativity Awards, Maryland Catalyst Funds, and MPowering the State Awards.
+The Division of Research supports and advances the impact, scale, and visibility of the campus research enterprise; develops and implements research policy; and ensures compliance with federal, state and university policies and regulations.
+The Division of Research offers several annual Internal Funding opportunities.
+Please see their website for a full, up-to-date list of opportunities.

-• Independent Scholarship, Research and Creativity Awards (ISRCA): This program is designed to support the professional advancement of faculty engaged in scholarly and creative pursuits that use historical, humanistic, interpretive, or ethnographic approaches; explore aesthetic, ethical, and/or cultural values and their roles in society; conduct critical or rhetorical analysis; engage in archival and/or field research; or develop or produce creative works.
-Funds of up to $10,000 per award support semester teaching release, summer salary, and/or research related expenses.
-Opportunity open to Tenured and Tenure-Track faculty only. **Academic Year 2024-2025 Proposals are due in the application portal by 5 p.m.
-Thursday October 21, 2024.**
+Independent Scholarship, Research and Creativity Awards (ISRCA): ISRCA supports the professional advancement of TTK faculty engaged in scholarly and creative pursuits that use historical, humanistic, interpretive, or ethnographic approaches; explore aesthetic, ethical, and/or cultural values and their roles in society; conduct critical or rhetorical analysis; engage in archival and/or field research; or develop or produce creative works.
+Awards support teaching releases, summer salary, and/or research related expenses.

 Division of Research grant programs are due at various times throughout the year.
 For questions, please contact Hana Kabashi, Division of Research Project Manager.

-Do Good Campus Fund (For Faculty, Graduate, and Undergraduate Students)
+Do Good Campus Fund (For Faculty, Graduate, Undergraduate Students, and Staff)

-The Do Good Campus Fund supports the substantial efforts happening across University of Maryland aimed at reimagining learning and serving humanity both inside and outside the classroom.
-Campus Fund grantees will use their award to scale their impact according to the Do Good Learning Principles: experiential (TLTC definition), inclusive, innovative, social impact-oriented and in service of humanity.
-The core values of the Do Good Campus Fund are: experiential learning; diversity, equity, inclusion and belonging; social impact; service to humanity; collaboration; and innovation.
-Applications are welcome from University of Maryland, College Park, student groups, individual full-time faculty and staff, and teams of University of Maryland, College Park, faculty, staff, and/or student groups.
+The Do Good Campus Fund supports efforts happening across the University that are aimed at reimagining learning and serving humanity both inside and outside the classroom.
+Grantees use their awards to scale their impact according to the Do Good Learning Principles: experiential (TLTC definition), inclusive, innovative, social impact-oriented and in service of humanity.
 Teams may be interdisciplinary, multi-unit, and/or multi-school/college.
 Alumni and part-time faculty and staff of the University of Maryland, College Park, are not eligible to apply for the Fund.

 Do Good Institute proposals are typically due annually, in the fall.
 This grant program is administered by the Do Good Campus Fund.
 For questions, please contact their team.